thiagovds/IoT-LAB/README.md

 # IoT-LAB
-Development of a smart home hub for Politecnico di Torino laboratory.
+Development of a smart home hub for Politecnico di Torino's IoT class laboratory.